fspetale/fgga-lnc/README.md

 ----------
 # fgga-lnc
 ----------
-FGGA-lnc is a graph-based Machine Learning approach for the automatic and consistent GO annotation of lncRNA sequences.
+FGGA-lnc is a graph-based Machine Learning approach for the automatic and consistent GO annotation from lncRNA sequences.

 ---------
 #Download data used in paper